Fluctuation theorems for multipartite quantum coherence and correlation dynamics: Three-qubit examples

-\emph{Three-qubit examples.---} We illustrate our results using a system of three qubits, each locally coupled to a one-qubit environment.
+We illustrate our results using a system of three qubits, each locally coupled to a one-qubit environment.
 The initial environment qubits are prepared as a product state, namely $\rho_E = \bigotimes_{j=1}^3\rho_{E_j}$.
 We randomly generate the initial three-qubit state $\rho_S$, the environment states $\rho_{E_j}$, and their interactions $U_{SE} = \bigotimes_{j=1}^3 U_{S_jE_j}$.
-When analyzing the coherence change, we set each local interaction to the two-qubit swap gate \cite{nielsenQuantumComputationQuantum2010}, $U_{S_jE_j} = \text{SWAP}$, to satisfy the completely dephasing condition $\rho'_S = \tilde\rho'_S$.
-The corresponding code is publicly available on GitHub \cite{code}.
+When analyzing the coherence change, we set each local interaction to the two-qubit swap gate \cite{nielsenQuantumComputationQuantum2010}, $U_{S_jE_j} = \text{SWAP}$, to satisfy the completely dephasing condition given by Eq. (\ref{eq:dephasing_condition}).
+The corresponding code is publicly available on \cite{code}.
 As shown in Fig. \ref{fig_ft}, randomness in initial states leads to fluctuations in the changes of coherence and correlations, yet the integral fluctuation relations are always exactly satisfied.